rails/rails/README.md

 ## Status

-For the moment, Arel uses Active Record's connection adapters to connect to the various engines, connection pooling, perform quoting, and do type conversion.
+For the moment, Arel uses Active Record's connection adapters to connect to the various engines and perform connection pooling, quoting, and type conversion.

 ## A Gentle Introduction